If you’re looking to shake up the way you brew coffee, the Aeropress coffee maker might be exactly what you’re looking for.

 Step #3: Pour your ground coffee into the brewing chamber.
 Gently tap the side of the Aeropress to level the grounds.

-Step #4: Pour in 100g of water, carefully saturating all of the grounds.
+Step #4: Start your timer, and immediately begin pouring 100g of water, carefully saturating all of the grounds.
+This should be done in approximately 10-15 seconds.

-Step #5: Let it bloom for 30 seconds.
-Then stir for approximately 5 seconds.
+Step #5: Let it bloom for 15 seconds.
+Then take a spoon or pair of chopsticks and stir for approximately 5 seconds.

-Step #7: Immediately put the filter cap on.
+Step #7: Give it another quick stir and immediately put the filter cap on.

 (Note: the filter cap should already have the pre-wetted filter on at the point!)